|Spring Admission||November 1|

 - A resume and three names of references

 The requirements for the degree must be completed within six calendar years of the date of enrollment.
 U.S. applicants can find more information about applying for graduate school (including online an application) at UCA’s Admission Process page.

-Candidates without an undergraduate degree in computer science, or a closely related field, may obtain conditional admission.
-Students with conditional admission are required to take leveling courses determined by the Computer Science Graduate Committee.
+Candidates without an undergraduate degree in computer science, or a closely related field, may take the leveling courses either as a Post-Baccalaureate student or as a non-Degree seeking graduate student.
 No leveling course may be applied toward the degree requirements.

 There are several additional requirements that must be met by international candidates.
 For applicants whose primary language is not English, the TOEFL is required.
 Additional requirements, and online application can be found on